hanzhi713/image-collage-maker/README.md

 ![](examples/fairness.png)

-#### Option 2.3 Display salient object only
+#### Display salient object only

 This option makes photomosaic only for the salient part of the destination image.
-Rest of the area is filled with a background color.
+Rest of the area will be transparent.

-Add ```--salient``` flag to enable this option.
-You can still specify whether each tile is used for the same amount of times with the ```--unfair``` flag.
+Add `--salient` flag to enable this option.
+You can still specify whether each tile is used for the same amount of times with the `--unfair` flag.

-Use ```--lower_thresh``` to specify the threshold for object detection.
+Use `--lower_thresh` to specify the threshold for object detection.
 The threshold ranges from 0.0 to 1.0; a higher threshold would lead to less object area.
 The default threshold is 0.5.

-Use ```--background``` to specify the background color for the collage.
-The color space for the background option is RGB.
-The default background color is white, i.e. (255, 255, 255).

 ```bash
 python make_img.py --path img/zhou --dest_img examples/messi.jpg --size 25 --salient --lower_thresh 0.15 --dup 5 --out examples/messi-fair.png